-2. Legal
+Legal

 - 2.1.
 Both Parties are legally obliged to handle personal information according to the requirements of the Data Protection Act 1998 (DPA) and the Human Rights Act 1998 (HRA). - 2.2.
 As well as meeting the requirements of the DPA, both DfE and HO are bound by legislative obligations of confidence, with the unlawful disclosure of information by officers constituting an offence. - 2.3.
 Information can only be exchanged where there is a legal basis.
 No information should be exchanged that is not covered by relevant legislation and complies with the overarching principles of the DPA and ECHR. - 2.4.
-In the absence of a statutory (data sharing) gateway Home Office will rely on its common law powers to share information where it is appropriate.

-1 All references to Home Office (HO) in the document refer to the work of Border Force, Visas & Immigration and Immigration Enforcement Directorates only and not the whole of the Home Office and its Executive Agencies

-- 2.5.
-The Secretary of State has the power at common law to share data-Wwhere it is believed an offence has been, or is being committed t- Under these conditions, he HO will utilise the exemptions granted under Section 29(3) of the DPA. - 2.6.
-Once HHO Ofunctions are I have obtained aidinformation it will rely on powers set out in a number of Acts to further process that information and specifically includeing a legal obligation under Section 55 of the Borders, Citizenship and Immigration Act 2009, which came into force on 2 November 2009, which requires staff employed by the former the UK Border Agency and now the Home Office to make arrangements to safeguard and promote the welfare of children in discharging its immigration, nationality and general customs functions.
+In the absence of a statutory (data sharing) gateway Home Office will rely on its common law powers to share information where it is appropriate. - 2.5.
+Where it is believed an offence has been, or is being committed the HO will utilise the exemptions granted under Section 29(3) of the DPA. - 2.6.
+Once HO have obtained information it will rely on powers set out in a number of Acts to further process that information including a legal obligation under Section 55 of the Borders, Citizenship and Immigration Act 2009, which came into force on 2 November 2009, which requires staff employed by the former the UK Border Agency and now the Home Office to make arrangements to safeguard and promote the welfare of children in discharging its immigration, nationality and general customs functions. - 2.7.
+DfE can insert details of the legal basis to share data with Ho here - 2.8.

-2.7.2.8.
 Information exchanged as a result of this and any associated agreements which then forms part of the permanent record of the receiving body becomes the responsibility of the receiving body under the terms of the DPA.
 The receiving body becomes the data controller for that information and as such adopts all of the DPA obligations for that information.